arduino/docs-content/content/hardware/06.nicla/boards/nicla-voice/tutorials/user-manual/content.md

 First, the necessary libraries are included:

 - `NDP.h` for the Nicla Voice board's basic functions and the magnetometer control.
-- Macros are defined for checking the status of the IMU; these macros allow the sketch to detect and handle sensor errors.
+- Macros are defined for checking the status of the magnetometer; these macros allow the sketch to detect and handle sensor errors.

 Next, user functions `ledBlueOn()`, `ledGreenOn()`, and `ledRedBlink()` definition: